How to Apply

 - B. High Priority Alternate:

 - Students placed on the high priority alternate list may be called at anytime, up to and including the day of registration.
 The admissions office does not release information regarding individual placement on the alternate list.
-This is an active alternate list and one we pull students off of every year, but where we get on this list will vary from year to year.
+This is an active list of applicants that are prioritized for receiving acceptances throughout the remainder of the application and acceptance cycle.
+Depending on the year, the number of applicants pulled from this list will vary so we may not be able to extend offers to any or all alternates.

 - C. Hold Alternate: